Skip to content

 • The dashboard shows a connected status.

-• Your notification providers are still configured (they are migrated automatically).
+• Your notification providers still look correct.

 Edit your docker-compose.yml and remove any CHANNELS_DVR_HOST or CHANNELS_DVR_PORT lines.
 Restart the container: